theopin/tp/docs/UserGuide.md

 All the data files can be found in the */data* directory, which is located in the same directory as CheatLogs.jar.
 Within */data*, CheatLogs stores data files in subdirectories whose name matches its subject name.
-This gives you a directory of cheat sheets organized by subject, which you can use to retrieve any external cheat sheet file.
+This gives you a directory ofcheat sheets organized by subject, which you can use to retrieve any external cheatsheet file.

 The figure below shows a sample organization of the cheat sheet files in a user's directory.

 ![image](https://i.ibb.co/jbCTyYG/dataOrg.png)